Kevin Anderson (tennis)

 Kevin Michael Anderson (born 18 May 1986) is a South African former professional tennis player.
 He achieved his career-high Association of Tennis Professionals (ATP) ranking of world No. 5 on 16 July 2018.
 He was the first South African to be ranked in the top 5 since Kevin Curren was No. 5 on 23 September 1985.

 In February 2011, Anderson won his first ATP Tour title at the South African Open in his hometown of Johannesburg.
 Anderson reached his first major final at the 2017 US Open, where he lost to Rafael Nadal.
 In the 2018 Wimbledon semifinals, Anderson reached his second major final by defeating American John Isner in the second-longest match in the history of major tournaments, at 6 hours and 36 minutes (second only to the 2010 match between John Isner and Nicolas Mahut).
 He then lost to Novak Djokovic in the final.
-On 3 May 2022, Anderson retired at age 35, but he announced his comeback in July 2023.
+On 3 May 2022, Anderson retired at age 35, but he made a brief comeback in the summer of 2023.